-I have a bachelor’s and a master’s university degree.
-I hear ya.
-I’ve been there.
-It’s tough at the beginning when you’re adjusting to being away from home and suddenly responsible for your own wellbeing.
+It’s tough at the beginning when you’re adjusting to being away from home and suddenly responsible for your own well-being.
 There’s no mom to remind you to take your meds, no dad to change a flat tire, no principal calling you into his office if you don’t hand in a book report.
 Suddenly, you have to do it all yourself--and remember to do it all yourself--or it just doesn’t get done.

 It’s also tough down the road when you’re deep into your academic program.
 You may be questioning your life choices, your major, and the relative nutritional benefits of ramen vs mac & cheese.
-You may be bone-weary, with a heavy workload and without money to do much self-care.
+You may be bone-weary, with a heavy workload and without much money for self-care.

 The Bullet Journal® (Bujo) system was developed by Ryder Carroll.
 It maximizes the organizational potential of planner-type journals.
 And that, in turn, helps to increase productivity and decrease overwhelm.
-Sparkly unicornlets, Bujos were made for you.
+Bujos are ideal for college students.

 What Exactly Is a Bujo?

 Because Bujos are highly customizable, they’re difficult to explain.
-But, basically, a Bujo is a personal journal that’s used to track things.
-Bujos are more like planners than writing journals, though.
+But, basically, they're personal journals that are used to track things.
+Bujos are more like planners than writing journals.
+But, unlike most planners, they don't come with preformatted pages.
+There are no "built in" calendars or prompts.
+It's just a blank notebook, like SohoSpark's Birds Journal.

-If you need a more comprehensive explanation of the Bullet Journal® system, and tips on how to create one, I have a blog about that!
+If you need a more comprehensive explanation of the Bullet Journal® system, and tips on how to get started with a bullet journal, I have a blog about that!

 Bullet Journal Ideas for Student Life